The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 It's not as if he's collapsing right now.

-See, they can't they can't understand it.
+They can't understand it.

 It doesn't matter.

-It's not it's not working.
+It's not, it's not working.

 So they are frustrated.

-And now Hillary has pulled out of Ohio, and the New York Times dutifully says, that's okay.
+And now Hillary has pulled out of Ohio and the New York Times dutifully says that's okay.

 Ohio doesn't matter anymore.